Stewards of the Sequoia are people who

 Hour Meter for the

-find out how you can help keep your trails healthy.
+find out how you can help keep your trails open and healthy.

 We do not tolerate trail closures unless there is a valid

 reason.
 Then we try to fix the problem, instead of allowing the